jandelgado/rabtap/README.md

  -b, --bindingkey KEY binding key to use in bind queue command.
  --consumers          include consumers and connections in output of info command.
  -d, --durable        create durable exchange/queue.
- -h, --help           print this help.
+ --filter EXPR        Filter for info command to filter queues (see README.md) -h, --help           print this help.
  -j, --json           print/save/publish message metadata and body to a
                       single JSON file.
 JSON body is base64 encoded.
 Otherwise metadata and body (as-is) are saved separately.
  -k, --insecure       allow insecure TLS connections (no certificate check).
- -n, --no-color       don't colorize output (also environment variable NO_COLOR) --reason=REASON      reason why the connection was closed
+ -n, --no-color       don't colorize output (also environment variable NO_COLOR) -o, --omit-empty     don't show echanges without bindings in info command.
+ --reason=REASON      reason why the connection was closed
                       [default: closed by rabtap].
  -r, --routingkey KEY routing key to use in publish mode.
  --saveto DIR         also save messages and metadata to DIR.